numkem/msgscript/README.md

 - etcd
 - NATS

 Ensure these services are running and accessible to the msgscript server.
-The server and cli can see the `NATS_URL` and `ETCD_ENDPOINTS` environment variables on top of the flags `-etcdurl` and `-natsurl`.
+The server and CLI can see the `NATS_URL` and `ETCD_ENDPOINTS` environment variables on top of the flags `-etcdurl` and `-natsurl`.

 ## Usage